mosuka/sarissa/README.md

 Platypus ships a document-centric vector flow where each `doc_id` owns multiple named vector fields and metadata.
 The full architecture is captured in `docs/vector_engine.md`, and two handy entry points are provided:

-- `resources/vector_engine_sample.json` — three synthetic `DocumentVectors` with field-level and document-level metadata for trying out `MetadataFilter` / `FieldSelector` scenarios.
+- `resources/vector_engine_sample.json` — three synthetic `DocumentVector` with field-level and document-level metadata for trying out `MetadataFilter` / `FieldSelector` scenarios.
 - `cargo test --test vector_engine_scenarios` — spins up an in-memory engine, loads the sample, and verifies multi-field scoring plus metadata filters end to end.

 You can also use the sample data in your own experiments: